-Red Rock Lakes National Wildlife Refuge, which contains Red Rock Lakes Wilderness, has often been called one of the most beautiful national wildlife refuges in the United States.
-The rugged Centennial Mountains, rising to more than 9,000 feet, hang above the Centennial Valley wetlands and provide a dramatic backdrop for this remote Wilderness.
+The rugged Centennial Mountains, rising to more than 9,000 feet, hang above the Centennial Valley wetlands and provide a dramatic backdrop for the remote Red Rock Lakes Wilderness.
 It was here, in the early 1930’s, among the inherent solitude and expansive wetlands that the last remaining trumpeter swans (thought to be extinct) were found nesting.
-Shortly thereafter, the Refuge and was established and today, a little over 60% of the Refuge is Wilderness.
+Shortly thereafter, the Red Rock Lakes National Wildlife Refuge was established and today, a little over 60% of the Refuge is Wilderness.
 Red Rock Lakes Wilderness is a part of the largest wetland complex within the Greater Yellowstone Ecosystem and contains a myriad of other habitats.
 Although many visitors come solely to catch a glimpse of the elegant trumpeter swans or a moose, this Wilderness often surprises visitors with its remoteness and fantastic scenic and wildlife viewing opportunities.

 The diverse habitats in this area attract a variety of birds, including sandhill cranes, sage grouse, great blue herons, willets, avocets, long-billed curlews, grebes, short-eared horned owls, bald eagles, peregrine falcons, marsh wrens, mountain bluebirds, tree swallows, western meadowlarks, vesper sparrows and 18 species of duck, to name a few.
 Elk, deer and pronghorn return to the valley in the spring, just in time for the wildflower bloom and impressive mosquito hatch.
 Year-round residents include moose, wolf, red fox, badger, coyote, pika, raven and grizzly bear.